 Qapital is a banking app offering a full menu of services, while Acorns is an online robo advisor that lets you micro-invest with spare change.

 Years ago, investing was reserved for the high net worth individuals who had thousands of dollars to invest in the stock market.
-Today, there are countless investing apps that allow you to invest with little to no fees.
+Today, countless investing apps allow you to invest with little to no fees.